South Kingstown, Rhode Island: Geography

-South Kingstown includes the villages of Kingston, West Kingston, Wakefield, Peace Dale, Usquepaug, Snug Harbor, Tuckertown, East Matunuck, Matunuck, Green Hill, and Perryville.
+South Kingstown includes the villages of Kingston, West Kingston, Wakefield, Peace Dale, Usquepaug, Snug Harbor, Tuckertown, East Matunuck, Matunuck, Green Hill, Perryville, and part of Charlestown.
 Peace Dale and Wakefield are treated as a census-designated place called Wakefield-Peacedale.
+Charlestown, which primarily lies in the town of the same name, is also treated as a CDP.
 Ocean Ridge, Indian Lake, Curtis Corner, and Torrey Hill are among the other small areas that are regarded as unique localities, although official distinctions are less clear.
 Middlebridge, located on the west side of Narrow River, is a densely populated neighborhood in the town.

 Climate

 According to the Köppen climate classification, South Kingstown has either a hot-summer humid continental climate (abbreviated Dfa), or a hot-summer humid sub-tropical climate (abbreviated Cfa), depending on the isotherm used.